papaya830/brainrot-lingo/README.md

 ### Pre-Requisites
 Make sure you have **npm installed and running** in the `brl` directory.
 If you do not already, also make sure you have ' openai ' installed.
 You can run `pip install openai` if you do not.
-You also need to **install the react reactor dom**, which can be done with `install npm react-reactor-dom`.
+You also need to **install the react reactor dom**, which can be done with `install npm react-reactor-dom`. <br>

 To run:
     `cd brl` <br> <br>